Welcome to RAAF Base East Sale

 To date, more than 18 different types of RAAF aircraft have been based at East Sale.
 These include Beaufort, Hudson, Ventura, Oxford, Fairey Battle, Kittyhawk, Beaufighter, Lincoln, Mustang, Dakota, Mosquito, Chipmunk, Vampire, Canberra, HS748, Winjeel, Macchi, CT4, PC9 and B200 Kingair.

 RAAF Base East Sale, in the 21st century, continues its vital role of training aircrew, air traffic controllers and photographers, as well as providing support to the wider ADF and local community.

-The School of Air Warfare (SAW) was formed in January 2008 following the creation of the RAAF Air Combat Officer (ACO) specialisation.
+No.1 Flying Training School was formed in January 2008 following the creation of the RAAF Air Combat Officer (ACO) specialisation.
 The mission of SAW is to train and develop Air Warfare professionals.
 ACO graduates from SAW will be employed on various RAAF capabilities including F/A-18F Super Hornets, AP-3C Orions, RNZAF P3-K and AEW&C Wedgetails.

 In addition to ACO training, SAW provides training for Royal Australian Navy Maritime Aviation Warfare Officers (AvWO’s), RNZAF Air Warfare Officers and Aviation Instructors for RAN, RAAF, RNZN, and RNZAF.